ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 ## Acknowledgements
 - [ ] I have read the [Contributing Guidelines](https://docs.manim.community/en/latest/contributing.html)
-- [ ] The PR title includes at least one acronym and is descriptive enough
+- [ ] The PR title is descriptive enough
 <!-- Once again, thanks for helping out by contributing to manim! -->